Bulk upload your images from a CSV file

 How to upload file URLs in a CSV

-The easiest way to upload a list of files within a CSV is with Sirv's bulk upload tool.
+The easiest way to upload a list of files is with Sirv's bulk upload tool.

 1. Go to tools.sirv.com and login.
 If you don't already have a Sirv account, create a free account.